ibm-cloud-docs/logs-router/target-cloud-logs.md

 To route data to an {{site.data.keyword.logs_full_notm}} instance, you need information about the destination where you want logs delivered.
 You need the following information for your {{site.data.keyword.la_full_notm}} instance:
 - The instance [CRN](/docs/account?topic=account-crn)
 - The ingestion (ingress) endpoint and port

-Only public ingress endpoints are supported when configuring a target to an {{site.data.keyword.logs_full_notm}} instance.
-{: restriction}

 Use this command to retrieve the URL and ID: